Pest control hub

 Paperbark poplar is an evergreen tree up to approximately 20-30m tall.
 The bark is shed in pale, papery layers.
 Leaves are aromatic, simple, and up to 12cm long.
 It has prolific roots capable of penetrating to depths of over 1m.
 When inundated, it produces a fibrous sheath of roots around the base of the trunk.
 Flowers are white with pronounced stamens.
 Seeds are minute, borne in woody capsules.

 Wetlands, including freshwater and saline, and open canopy terrestrial habitats including grasslands and open forest.
 It tolerates a wide range of soil types and conditions.
 Inundation and exposed ground are tolerated, but it prefers moist soils or fluctuating hydrology to either sustained drought or immersion.
 Native and exotic range includes tropical and subtropical locations.
-It is frost sensitive, though it can tolerate occasional light frost.
-Limited shade tolerance.
+It is frost sensitive, although it can tolerate occasional light frost and has limited shade tolerance.